 Check your ticket or the venue’s website for COVID-19 safety requirements.
 If you are fully vaccinated, testing usually isn’t required.
 If you’re not vaccinated, many venues will accept negative test results instead.
 Check which type of test you need (PCR may be required) and the time window for testing (typically within 24-72 hours of the event).

 If a test is not required, but you’re considering a test just for good measure, consider your reasons.
 Do you have symptoms?
 Do you have reason to believe you might have been exposed recently?
 Is the prevalence of COVID-19 high in your area?
 If the answer to all three is “no,” I might suggest just masking instead.
 A mask — particularly an N95 or KN95 one — will provide you and those around you a measure of protection.

-With regard to testing, as we discussed in Sara’s case at the top of this article, a home test (antigen) will not provide an immediate, definitive, negative result, and most of these tests are not intended for use in asymptomatic cases (when there may be a smaller amount of the virus in your body).
+With regard to testing, as we discussed in Sara’s case at the top of this article, a home test (antigen) will not provide an immediate, definitive, negative result.
 And a PCR test is perhaps a more time and labor intensive process than is justified if you have no reason to believe you may be infected (and may also detect a previous infection rather than a current one).

 . . .
 I’m hosting a ladies’ weekend out of town next month.
 Should I ask everyone to get tested beforehand?